github/government.github.com/_posts/2013-10-17-xas-software.md

 [Demeter](https://github.com/bruceravel/demeter) is scientific
 software for the processing and analysis of a measurement technique called X-ray Absorption Spectroscopy (XAS).
-This is a technique familiar to users of the Department of Energy's synchrotron radiation facilities
+This is a technique familiar to users of synchrotron radiation research facilities around the world, including those in the United States operated by the Department of Energy:

   * [The Advanced Photon Source](http://www.aps.anl.gov)
   * [The National Synchrotron Light Source](http://www.bnl.gov/ps)